OMNY: Other agencies

+As part of the rollout, OMNY replaced MetroCard on affiliate agencies.
 Rollout to faregates on the AirTrain JFK was planned to occur in 2023, replacing the MetroCard payment requirement to use the system.
 Installation of OMNY readers on the AirTrain JFK and Roosevelt Island Tramway was underway by mid-2023.
 On August 24, 2023, the Roosevelt Island Tramway started to accept OMNY.
 In early October 2023, governor Kathy Hochul announced that the AirTrain JFK would start accepting OMNY on October 10, although some turnstiles would continue to accept MetroCards only.

+Rollout of OMNY to Westchester County's Bee-Line Bus System and the Nassau Inter-County Express (NICE) was delayed until the MTA announced in early 2025 that the MetroCard would be discontinued.
+Westchester County's Bee Line and Nassau County's NICE bus system activated OMNY on January 4, 2026.

 Timeline

 This list shows when direct entry by OMNY reader became possible on each bus line, train/subway segment, or tramway line.